Mentorship Matters

 Delivering Mentorship through Senseis

 Private donors, schools, and communities provide money and other resources.
 Partners and schools refer scholarship candidates.
 PowerUP grants scholarships to underprivileged and at-risk kids.
-PowerUP recruits, trains and monitors a network of participating senseis.
+PowerUP recruits, trains, and monitors a network of participating senseis.
 Senseis provide mentorship and martial arts training.

 IMPACT